 Picture having a projection of a desk in front of you, whilst sitting at the airport.
 Virtual reality (VR) will let us bring a desk wherever we go, bringing a whole new dimension to what it means to work remotely.
 Sure, at first, you might look and feel a bit silly putting on a massive headset to tackle a meaty spreadsheet but like any new form of tech, you’ll get used to it.
 Also, as tech develops, it often becomes more sophisticated, before you know it all we’ll need is a pair of specs to enter a virtual space.
 You don’t have to be alone in this virtual space as well, with VR comes the possibility for shared virtual spaces.
 We’re not too sure about completely replacing face-to-face interactions with virtual ones but the implications for this sort of tech are exciting, nonetheless.

-We can expect to see a rise in the adoption of augmented reality (AR).
+The next big business trend we can expect to see a rise in the adoption of augmented reality (AR).
 There’s been whisperings of utilising AR for many years now, yet it still hasn’t been adopted commercially.
 This is expected to change as the tech improves, becoming more widely available and use cases increase.
 So, what is AR?
 AR is different to virtual reality; in that it uses a mixture of virtual and real-life reality, you still with us?
 Picture it being used in a meeting setting, you could have a physical meeting room but half of the people attending the meeting are there as a virtual avatar and the other half are really there (trippy, aye).

 We’ll also see an increase in artificial intelligence (AI).
 One of the main arguments behind AI is that it drastically improves efficiency.
 Just think about the amount of time you waste on carrying our menial tasks that could in theory, easily be carried out by AI.
 This will free up more of your time to carry out more worthwhile work, becoming more productive.
 Many people fear that AI will one day make human work redundant (rather sombre we know) but it can also be used to support human work.